Rufus Harley: Biography

 Although born near Raleigh, North Carolina, at an early age Harley moved with his mother to a poor neighborhood in North Philadelphia, Pennsylvania.
 He began playing the C melody saxophone at age 12 and also played trumpet.
-At the age of 22, he began studying saxophone, flute, oboe, and clarinet with Dennis Sandole (1913–2000), an Italian American jazz guitarist who taught several jazz musicians in Philadelphia.
+At the age of 22, he began studying saxophone, flute, oboe, and clarinet with Dennis Sandole (1913–2000), an Italian American jazz guitarist who taught several jazz musicians in Philadelphia including John Coltrane, James Moody, Jim Hall, and Pat Martino.

 Harley became inspired to learn the bagpipe after seeing the Black Watch perform in John F. Kennedy's funeral procession in November 1963.
 Then a maintenance worker for Philadelphia's housing authority, Harley began searching the city for a set of bagpipes.
 Failing to find one, he traveled to New York City, where he found a set in a pawn shop.
 He purchased the instrument for US$120, quickly adapting it to the idioms of jazz, blues, and funk.
 On several occasions, when a neighbor called the police to complain about Harley's practicing in his home, he would quickly put away his bagpipes and feign ignorance, asking the officers, "Do I look like I'm Irish or Scottish to you?"
 He eventually acquired a better set of bagpipes, which cost him a little over US$1,000.

 Harley made his bagpipe performance debut in 1964.
 From 1965 to 1970 he released four recordings as leader on the Atlantic label (all produced by Joel Dorn, an early supporter), also recording as a sideman with Herbie Mann, Sonny Stitt, and Sonny Rollins in the 1960s and 1970s.
 He later recorded with Laurie Anderson (appearing on her 1982 album Big Science) and The Roots (on their 1995 album Do You Want More?!!!??!), the latter coming about due to a 1994 appearance on The Arsenio Hall Show.
 In addition to bagpipes, on these albums he also occasionally played tenor saxophone, flute, or electric soprano saxophone.